ethereum/solidity-blog/_posts/2023-03-09-solidity-developer-survey-2022-results.md

 ![Solidity Developer Experience](/img/2023/02/dev_ex.png)

-When getting stuck on a Solidity problem, most respondents visit Ethereum StackExchange / StackOverflow for help or search for a solution on the internet.
+When getting stuck on a Solidity problem, most respondents visit Ethereum StackExchange / StackOverflow for help or search for a solution on the Internet.
 Many also ask their coworkers for help or watch tutorial videos.

 ![Solving Problems](/img/2023/02/solidity_problem.png)